indrora/ponzu/docs/spec.md

 Streamed archives may be comprised of precomputed file records, in which the precomputed checksum is known.
 In these cases, an individual file record may have a checksum, but a checksum of all 0 should be accepted.
-A streamed archive may be verified post-facto and have its checksums "stamped" upon it.

 ## Character encoding